-The ACES and Eights Foundation is a registered 501(c)(3) non-profit organization established to raise awareness for aircrew cancer.
+The ACES and Eights Foundation is a registered 501(c)(3) non-profit organization established to end aircrew cancer.

 In poker, Aces and Eights is often called the Dead Man’s Hand and in many ways that is what each of our aircrew have been unknowingly dealt.
-Following my own experience with cancer and then painfully losing another friend in the summer of 2021, we decided we needed to do more and formed this non-profit on 14 February 2022.
+Following my own experience with cancer in 2016, and then painfully losing another friend in the summer of 2021, we decided we needed to do more.
+As a result, we formed this non-profit on 14 February 2022.

-For a bit of background, I was diagnosed with testicular cancer on 15 February 2016 and the years that followed were very difficult and disruptive for our family.
-After three surgeries spread over several years (including an exciting round of chemotherapy), I began to seriously research possible causes for my illness.
-This was because several of my colleagues were also coming up with cancer diagnoses and after hearing about my case they began reaching out.
-My independent research wandered through a variety of topics but eventually narrowed in on the unique exposure to radiation associated with the cockpit and the flight environment.
-It also quickly became apparent that aircrew diagnoses were happening at a higher rate than the general population and were associated with a variety of other interesting side effects (including offspring gender asymmetries).
+For a bit of background, I was diagnosed with testicular cancer on 15 February 2016.
+It changed our lives and the years that followed were difficult and disruptive for our family.
+After three surgeries spread over several years (including an intense round of chemotherapy), I began to seriously research possible causes for my illness.
+I accelerated my urgency to research this topic after several of my colleagues came up with cancer diagnoses too.
+In fact, after hearing about my case several I was originally unaware of began reaching out.
+My research approach was not very precise given my existing hesitation to target non-ionizing radiation (classical physics would not obviously imply a connection like ionizing radiation would).
+As a result, I wandered through a variety of topics before developing my own theoretical mechanism via tautomerization.
+I arrived at the unique exposure to both ionizing and non-ionizing radiation associated with the cockpit and the flight environment.
+It also quickly became apparent that aircrew diagnoses were happening at a higher rate than experienced in the general population.
+Finally, I discovered other interesting side effects related to the environment that are not detrimental but also appear to be artifacts of the exposure (such as offspring gender asymmetries).

-Like many military families who move frequently, we relied heavily on the friendships we fostered throughout our career which for us fortunately included Kyle and Katie Wallace, who we met during our first operational assignment flying F-16’s together.
+Like many military families who move frequently, we relied heavily on the friendships we fostered throughout our career when going through treatment.
+For us, Kyle and Katie Wallace, who we met during our first operational assignment flying F-16’s together, were priceless.

 After experiencing heartbreaking losses of other pilots whose treatment was not as successful as mine, we realized a compelling need to help support those afflicted in a more formal capacity.
-By 2022, it was clear that a support network would be extremely helpful for other families but fundraising would be required so we joined forces and formed the Aces & Eights Foundation with the following board of directors.
+By 2022, it was clear that a support network would be extremely helpful for other families.
+Since fundraising would be required to aid them financially, we joined forces and formed the ACES & Eights Foundation with the following board of directors:

 President | Dan Javorsek |